 District leaders were also asked to respond to this question, "What challenges are you facing as you implement the qualitative portion of TLE for both teachers and leaders?"
 Educators answered that while the evaluation frameworks are resulting in a greater focus on professional growth and development for both teachers and leaders, they do have concerns regarding the amount of time the TLE evaluation system takes to implement with fidelity.
 Principals must continue to rearrange their daily schedules to reflect the priority of being an instructional leader rather than a manager.
 While this is easily said, the reality of the day-to-day responsibilities a school leader faces is tremendous.
-Survey results clearly show that administrators are having difficulty implementing the qualitative portion with fidelity because so much more time must be spent on teacher observations, feedback, and evaluations.
+Survey results clearly show that administrators are having difficulty implementing the qualitative portion with fidelity because so much more time must be spent on teacher observations, feedback. and evaluations.
 Leaders will certainly need continued training as to how they can meet the requirements of the TLE system without ignoring the other key components of their positions.
 Other than time being a challenge, some leaders did respond that funding is an issue as the responsibility now falls to the district to pay for TLE training.

-These concerns are legitimate and the State Department of Education is listening.
-Since SB 426 has been signed into law, some relief will come to districts as they will no longer have to complete evaluations of probationary teachers by the formerly established November and February deadlines.
-Instead, administrators will be required to provide feedback to probationary teachers at least once in the fall and once in the spring.
+Since SB 426 has been signed into law, districts will no longer have to complete evaluations of probationary teachers by the formerly established November and February deadlines.
+Instead. administrators will be required to provide feedback to probationary teachers at least once in the fall and once in the spring.
 Furthermore, Governor Fallin signed SB 207 into law calling for the evaluation of highly effective and superiorly ranked teachers on a bi-annual basis rather than yearly.

 To address funding concerns, the State Board of Education approved funding for districts to provide professional development related to the State's education reform initiatives.
-This funding will assist in off-setting some of the costs of TLE training.
+This funding will assist districts in implementing many reforms including some of the costs associated with TLE training.

 For the majority of school districts, however, the pilot year of the qualitative portion of TLE was successful in the leaders' eyes.
 Many instructional leaders have reported to the OSDE that changes that are occurring through the new evaluation frameworks are some of the most significant and meaningful advances in the profession that they have seen in years.
-Leaders are grateful for the twoyear delay for the implementation of the quantitative components of the TLE so they can continue to focus on the qualitative framework implementation, which is already proving to be an incredibly valuable professional growth tool.
+Leaders are grateful for the twoyear delay for the implementation of the quantitative components of the TLE so they can continue to focus on the qualitative framework implementation, which is already proving to be valuable professional growth tool.